tellapart/yum-gs-iam/README.md

 ### Setup the repository
 You should be familiar with how yum works in general.

-* If you want to use an internal Google bucket to host an internal mirror of a public repository (e.g. CentOS Core, EPEL, ...), simply rsync the repository to a local temp directory (check out [Create Local Mirrors for Updates and Installs](https://wiki.centos.org/HowTos/CreateLocalMirror)) and then use [gsutil's rsync](https://cloud.google.com/storage/docs/gsutil/commands/rsync) to push it to your bucket.
+* If you want to use an internal Google Cloud Storage bucket to host an internal mirror of a public repository (e.g. CentOS Core, EPEL, ...), simply rsync the repository to a local temp directory (check out [Create Local Mirrors for Updates and Installs](https://wiki.centos.org/HowTos/CreateLocalMirror)) and then use [gsutil's rsync](https://cloud.google.com/storage/docs/gsutil/commands/rsync) to push it to your bucket.

-* If you want to create an internal repository for internal packages use [createrepo](http://yum.baseurl.org/wiki/RepoCreate) to create a repository in a local temp directory and push it to the bucket using `gsutil` or what ever other mechanism you like.
+* If you want to create an internal repository for internal packages use [createrepo](http://yum.baseurl.org/wiki/RepoCreate.html) to create a repository in a local temp directory and push it to the bucket using `gsutil` or what ever other mechanism you like.